-Some of you may be wondering why I am storing individual food items in jars when there are so many options out there to create a full meal in a jar and then seal it.
+Some of you might be wondering why I am storing individual food items in jars when there are so many options out there to create an entire meal in a jar and then seal it.
 My answer to that question is this: I believe in soaking our grains to maximize the absorption of nutrients.
 It’s that simple.
 Plus, if there were an emergency and we did have to live completely off of our food storage, we would need to make sure that we were getting the most out of every single meal (additionally, who’s going to be able to afford to go to the Dr. if you don’t even have money for food.
 Just a thought).
 I’m also doing this so that the next time I need to add a particular item to my own food storage, I will know exactly how many jars and lids I will need (which will save me a trip or two to the store).
 Anyway, if you’d like to read more about soaking your grains, go here to read up on it.
 This is my favorite resource about soaking.

 Lately, it seems that Winco has been my go-to place to find whatever I need to add to our food storage, at the most affordable price.
 That’s where I found this 25 lb bag of Black Beans…I can’t remember how much it was though, I swear my memory gets worse the more kids I have ;).

 I started out with what is now the usual (the only thing that changes is the # of jars and the food item):